 I loved this K-drama very much and was highly addicted to it throughout all twenty episodes!
 I think the only other K-drama I ever felt a similar passionate addiction for was My Love From Another Star which I watched while it was first airing as well.
 I couldn't bear waiting another week to see the next episodes of Doctor Stranger, and would even dream about the characters and story when I went to sleep at night!
-I respected this drama that much!
+I obviously respected this drama that much that it haunted my subconscious!

 SBS brought in some of the best in the business to appear in Doctor Stranger (2014), including a lot of veteran senior actors who have been in shows like City Hunter and Master's Sun.
 Lee Jong Suk is beyond fantastic in his role; to me it was his most challenging role of all.
 I liked that it was not just melodramatic but had some terrific humor as well, especially in the middle part of the drama.
 Middle parts of most K-dramas tend to sink a bit and feel dragged, but not in Doctor Stranger, thanks to some humor scenes written along with dramatic ones.
 The occasional flippant and wry humor in the middle of the drama helped counterbalance the almost constant tension of the events taking place in the beginning and near the end.